Douglas Trumbull, filmmaker and master of visual effects, dies at 79

-The cause was complications from mesothelioma, according to a statement from his wife, Julia Hobart Trumbull.
-Mr. Trumbull had a stroke last week at his home in Southfield, Mass., said his lawyer, Kenneth Kleinberg.
+The cause was complications from mesothelioma, said his wife, Julia Hobart Trumbull.
+He had been hospitalized after suffering a stroke two weeks ago at his home in Southfield, Mass.

 Before digital animation revolutionized Hollywood, Mr. Trumbull used mattes, miniatures, masking and other practical film tools to transport audiences to the far reaches of space and the deck of the USS Enterprise, helping to redefine what was possible in science-fiction filmmaking.